DJBarnes/django-adminlte2-pdq/docs/source/configuration.rst

 There are various configuration options that can be set via Django Settings to control the overall look, feel, and functionality of the package.
-All settings are listed here for reference even though some of these settings such as the :doc:`menu` and :doc:`authorization` can become quite complex and have dedicated documentation pages to better explain the full extent of these settings.
+All settings are listed here for reference even though some of these settings such as the :doc:`menu/general_information` and :doc:`authorization` can become quite complex and have dedicated documentation pages to better explain the full extent of these settings.

 ----